 Contact with Europeans destroyed the tradition of respect towards two-spirits as teachers, artists, and healers although efforts to restore their position are underway.

-The hijra (right) have been called India’s third gender.
+The hijra (above) have been called India’s third gender.
 Writing in The Guardian (April 2014) Homa Khaleeli says that “Hijras, who can be eunuchs, intersex, or transgender, have been part of South Asia’s culture for thousands of years.”

 They often enjoyed positions of influence until the British arrived in India.
 Eunuchs were declared to be criminals and the rest of the hijra community was discriminated against.

 In 2014, the Indian Supreme Court followed Pakistan, Nepal, and Bangladesh in recognizing the special status of the hijras.
 Discrimination against them is now illegal although it remains to be seen whether or not the law will be enforced.

 Here’s a list of gender alternatives compiled by The Daily Beast:

 - Agender – A person who does not identify with any gender;

 - Androgyne/Androgynous - Being androgynous refers to someone with both masculine and feminine qualities;